by Dr. C.H. Weaver M.D. updated 8/2019

 It is estimated there will be 73,820 individuals diagnosed with kidney cancer this year and 14,770 will succumb to their disease.
-(1) Metastatic renal cell cancer currently has a 5-year survival rate of ~ 12% but several recently approved medications are improving the outcomes for individuals with advanced renal cell cancer.
-In fact several new medication have been approved or are about to be and the treatment options for renal cell cancer are the best they have ever been.c
+(1) Metastatic renal cell cancer (RCC) currently has a 5-year survival rate of ~ 12% but several recently approved medications are improving the outcomes for individuals with advanced renal cell cancer.

 Tyrosine Kinase - Checkpoint Inhibitor Immunotherapy Combinations Improve Survival in Advanced Kidney Cancer

-The US Food and Drug Administration (FDA) has already approved the checkpoint inhibitor Opdivo (nivolumab) combined with Yervoy as first-line, treatment for patients with advanced kidney cancer.
+The US Food and Drug Administration (FDA) has also approved the checkpoint inhibitor Opdivo (nivolumab) combined with Yervoy as first-line, treatment for patients with advanced kidney cancer.

-Other Medications FDA Approved for the Treatment of Kidney Cancer
+Other Medications Approved for the Treatment of Kidney Cancer

 Cabometyx (cabozantinib) is an oral, small-molecule tyrosine kinase inhibitor that targets vascular endothelial growth factor receptor (VEGFR) as well as other biologic pathways involved in the spread of kidney cancer.
 Cabometyx is thought to inhibit the action of the receptor tyrosine kinases including MET, VEGFR-1, -2, and -3, AXL, RET, ROS1, TYRO3, MER, KIT, TRKB, FLT-3, and TIE-2.
 FDA approved in 2016.